tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 A strangled noise escaped me at the audacity.
 “Well, shit!
 A little support and encouragement would be nice!”

-“Do you know how many times you’ve told me you were going to AA only for me to get a call that you’re in some sort of trouble?”
+“Do you know how many times you’ve told me you were in AA only for me to get a call that you’re in some sort of trouble?”

 “Yeah, but I was lying all those times before!”